k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     similar issues at once.
 For example, multiple grammar issues in documentation can be grouped into a single pull request.

-### Pull and Merge Updates {.body}
+### Sync and Pull Updates {.body}

-Prior to submitting a PR, the contributor **shall** pull the latest updates incorporated into the shared project and merge these updates into the contributor's working branch.
+Prior to submitting a PR, the contributor **shall** sync the latest updates incorporated into the shared project and pull these updates into the contributor's working branch, resolving any conflicts as needed.

 !!! note
     Because multiple contributors can be working on the same project simultaneously, care must be taken to ensure that each contributor has the latest version of files prior to proposing their changes to be incorporated into the shared repository.
-This is done by first pulling any changes from the shared repository into the contributor's forked version and then pulling those changes down into the contributor's local branch.
+This is done by first synchronizing any changes from the shared repository with the contributor's forked version and then pulling those changes down into the contributor's local branch.
 During this process, the Git environment will highlight any conflicts (e.g., if the contributor and someone else changed the same line of the same file).
 When this occurs,